City-of-Helsinki/drupal-helfi-etusivu/documentation/additional_languages.md

 ### Adding languages to menus

-- After everything else has been done and released, the added languages can be set to correct menu in every instance.
+- After everything else has been done and released, the added languages can be set to correct menu in every environment.